-(4) Project description.
-The description of the proposed project must include narratives of the Proposed Research and not be more than 17 pages in length (including up to 2 pages for data sharing policy).
+(4) Project Description.
+The description of the proposed project must include narratives of the Proposed Research and of the Application to Management, and not be more than 20 pages in length, encompassing elements (a) through (f).

-The Proposed Research Narrative must be thorough and explicitly indicate its relevance to the program goals and scientific priorities by:
+The Proposed Research Narrative should be thorough and explicitly indicate its relevance to the program goals and scientific priorities by:

-- (a) Identifying the topic that is being addressed by the proposal; - (b) Describing the proposed scientific objectives and research activities in relation to the present state of knowledge in the field and in relation to previous and current work by the proposing principal investigator(s).
-Each award requires a project description that can be easily divided into annual increments of meaningful work representing solid accomplishments. - (c) Discussing how the proposed project lends value to the program goals; - (d) Identifying the function of each PI.
-The Lead PI (s) will be responsible for communicating with the Federal Program Manager on all pertinent verbal or written information. - (e) Providing a detailed data management plan which describes how metadata and data collected as part of the project will be disseminated to the broader community, and plans for longer term archiving of these data.
+(a) Identifying the topic that is being addressed by the proposal;

+(b) Describing the proposed scientific objectives and research activities in relation to the present state of knowledge in the field and in relation to previous and current work by the proposing principal investigator(s).

+(c) Discussing how the proposed project lends value to the program goals;

+(d) Identifying the function of each PI.
+The Lead PI (s) will be responsible for communicating with the Federal Program Manager on all pertinent verbal or written information.

+(e) Providing a detailed data management plan which describes how metadata and data collected as part of the project will be disseminated to the broader community, and plans for longer term archiving of these data.
 Principal Investigators that propose to collaborate with data centers or networks are advised to obtain letters of commitment that affirm the collaboration.
 Where possible, all PIs are strongly encouraged to use existing data centers and data portals to archive and disseminate their data.
 Costs associated with use of data centers, or data archiving, should be included in the application budget.
 See the section on the NOAA Date Reporting requirements below (Section VI.
-C.).

-The Applications to Management Narrative should establish the connection to relevant resource management needs by explicitly identifying the end user group(s) including evidence of the linkage between the scientific questions and management needs.
+C.). (f) The Applications to Management Narrative should establish the connection to relevant resource management needs by explicitly identifying the end user group(s) including evidence of the linkage between the scientific questions and management needs.
 If applicable, the format and role of management and technical advisory committees should be included in this section.
-If required, proposals should specifically identify direct participation of resource manager(s) as co-Principal Investigators.
+If applicable, proposals should specifically identify direct participation of manager(s) as co-Principal Investigators.